fivdi/hts221-sensor/README.md

 # hts221-sensor

-HTS221 I2C temperature and humidity sensor module for Node.js on Linux boards like the Raspberry Pi, BeagleBone or C.H.I.P.
+HTS221 I2C temperature and humidity sensor module for Node.js on Linux boards like the Raspberry Pi or BeagleBone.

-Supports Node.js versions 4, 6, 8 and 10.
+Supports Node.js versions 6, 8, 10 and 12.

 ## Contents